 Optimizing for Local

 You’re already optimized your site to draw as much organic traffic as possible.
 Now you’ll want to optimize it for Google maps.
-This is a separate process than traditional SEO.
+This a separate process than traditional SEO.

 Your first step is to claim your listing on Google My Business.
 You’ll want to fill out your profile completely.
 Be sure to use only accurate information (Google will penalize you otherwise).
 This listing is what searchers will see in search and map results.